MONDAYS 530PM-7PM NOVEMBER-APRIL

-The Youth Jazz Ensemble (YJE) features high school jazz musicians from Upstate South Carolina.
-YJE is directed by GJC Music Director and Co-Founder, Shannon Hoover and a roster of guest clinicians including Dr. Matt Olson, Dr. Tish Oney, Keith Davis, Patrick Lopez, Jorge Garcia, Kevin Korschgen, and more!
+YJE is directed by Shannon Hoover (GJC Music Director, Jazz Educator, Bassist) and Dr. Tish Oney (Jazz Educator, Vocalist, Author), along with roster of guest clinicians including Dr. Matt Olson, Keith Davis, Patrick Lopez, Jorge Garcia, Kevin Korschgen, Iliana Rose, and more!
 YJE students receive state-of-the-art jazz education that helps prepare them to attend leading college, university, and conservatory music programs.
 The major focus is on combos (small groups), which will enhance improvisation and musicianship.
 Its repertoire is tailored specifically to fit the size and instrumentation of the group, and is chosen for its educational and historical value.
 Jazz performance is an intricate part of the YJE experience.
 YJE Combos will perform at least two times during the sessions.

 Contact YJE Director Shannon Hoover for any questions you may have regarding the ensemble: Hoover@GreenvilleJazzCollective.com